Rachapalli-Jagadesh/Test/README.md

 Screening Test Solutions – Rachapalli Jagadesh

 Position: Full Stack Developer – TANDEMLOOP

-Language Used: Python
+Language Used: Python 👩‍💻

 This repository contains solutions for the 4 programming questions provided in the screening test.

-Files
+Files  📚

-Problem-1.py → Calculator using class
+Problem1.py → Calculator using class.

-Problem-2.py → Generate first a  odd numbers
+Problem2.py → Generate first a  odd numbers.

-Problem-3.py → Odd number pattern based on parity
+Problem3.py → Odd number pattern based on parity.

-Problem-4.py → Count multiples of 1–9 in a list
+Problem4.py → Count multiples of 1–9 in a list.

-How to Run
+How to Run 💻

 Run each file using Python:

-python Problem-1.py
+python Problem1.py

-python Problem-2.py
+python Problem2.py

-python Problem-3.py
+python Problem3.py

-python Problem-4.py
+python Problem4.py

 Contact :